“Word of advice, young lady.”

 But today was different.
 “Me and your grandad are going to Bingo tonight.
-We won’t be back till late.” said her grandma.
+We won’t be back till late,” said her grandma.
 “There’s stewed cabbage on the stove and beef casserole in the oven.”

 Shannon brightened up.
 At least Grandma made good dumplings.
 And with them out of the way she could find a pop radio station and turn it up!
 “All right Gran, thank you.
 Have a nice time.”

-Shannon gave them half an hour then went under the stairs for the stepladder.
-She carried it upstairs, swearing loudly as it hit the banister, taking a lump out of it.
+Shannon gave them half an hour, then went under the stairs for the stepladder.
+She carried it upstairs, swearing loudly as it hit the bannister, taking a lump out of it.
 She’d have to find some shoe polish to disguise it, at least till she’d gone home, though no doubt they’d complain to her parents.
 She climbed the ladder and pushed on the loft door, smelling mould and feeling a cold draft as it opened.
-She pulled herself up into the attic and, using her phone as a flashlight, looked around.
+Shannon pulled herself up into the attic and, using her phone as a flashlight, looked around.
 She spotted an old Bakelite light switch on a rafter and, being careful to stand on a beam, reached out and flicked it.
 To her surprise, a dim yellow bulb covered in cobwebs sprang into life.
 She wondered how many months or years it had lain dormant.

 She looked around at piles of packing cases and old suitcases.
 How boring!
 She’d hoped to find some interesting antiques or books or letters or something, not just bloody suitcases.
 She tried to open one but it was locked.
 She tried a couple more.
 On her third attempt, success.
 The lid of the case sprang open to reveal a couple of dozen shirts, all neatly folded and stinking of mothballs.
 They had the old ‘grandad’ style of collar, she observed.
 How appropriate.
 And boring!
 Next to them lay a bunch of desiccated flowers – roses and ferns and the like.
 A bride’s posy she wondered?
 Perhaps Gran’s?
 Hard to imagine her grandmother as a vivacious young woman!

 On a cushion in the suitcase lay something more interesting, a small porcelain ornament.
 She held it up to the light, a round flask decorated with a red dragon, blue clouds and waves.
-Chinese she imagined.
+Chinese, she imagined.
 It must be worth a few quid.
 She slipped it into a pocket.

 As she flicked the light off to go back down into the house, she noticed a glimmer of light from behind the chimney breast.
 She turned the light back on and made her way gingerly across the beams – she didn’t want to go crashing through into her grandparent’s bedroom.
 She manoeuvred her way around the chimney.
 To her surprise, there was a door and from beneath it, a chink of light.
 From behind the door came a strange sound, a mechanical sound she couldn’t quite place.
-With her heart in her mouth she turned the knob and gasped as she stumbled into a well-lit room where a train was running around an expansive model railway layout.
+With her heart in her mouth, she turned the knob and gasped as she stumbled into a well-lit room where a train was running around an expansive model railway layout.
 Oh God, a bloody boring train set!
 She turned around to go back when she heard a voice.